malcolmosh/malcolmosh.github.io/_posts/2024-01-24-dailypi-tutorial.md

 ## Deploy easily on Cloud Run

 To simplify the app's web development, I'm using continuous deployment from the Github repo to Google Cloud Platform's Cloud Run service.
-This means each time I push a code change to the repo, Github notifies Cloud Run of the update, and Google Cloud Build then makes an updated docker image available to Google Cloud Run for instant re-hosting.
+This means each time I push a code change to the repo, Github notifies Cloud Build of the update, which then outputs an updated docker image available to Google Cloud Run for instant re-hosting.
 This is a huge timesaver, since it avoids fiddling with GCP's command line interface each time you want to update your web app.

 I'll explain the main steps required to port your local app to a Cloud Run URL through the GCP interface.
 If you'd prefer doing it through the CLI, I outlined the [code here in the dailypi/tutorial tutorial.](/blog/2023/dailypi/tutorial_part2/)

 Once you're connected to GCP, navigate to the Cloud Run service, then choose "Create Service".
 Instead of deploying from a container registry, pick "Continuously deploy new revisions from a source repository" and go through the options to connect your Github repo.

 For CPU allocation, to reduce costs, choose "CPU is only allocated during request processing", which means the app will only run when it's hit with a request.
 Also pick the option with no authentication, so that your Raspberry Pi can call the app's URL directly.
-Auth could be useful here, but Cloud Run apps should not normally be indexed by search engines, unless they are reference elsewhere.
+Auth could be useful here, but Cloud Run apps should not normally be indexed by search engines, unless they are referenced elsewhere.
 If you keep it to yourself, your URL should remain private.

 Finally, click on the create button and wait for your page to be provisioned.
 Make sure to also copy your app's URL to the list of your authorized redirect URLs in the "credentials" sub-menu of your GCP project.